UOAF/bms_html_briefing/README.md

 ```
 or, if you are using the packaged executable, just run ```html_brief.exe``` (on Windows) or ```html_brief``` (on Linux) inside the folder with the config.ini file and templates directory.

 This will generate .html files in the /output directory.
 You can open them in a browser and edit them to your heart's content.
-When finished, you can, for example, print them to .pdf and use with [OpenKneeboard](https://openkneeboard.com/).
+When finished, you can, for example, print them to .pdf and convert to BMS kneeboards using your favourite conversion tools (I am doing it with [dir2kneeboards](https://codeberg.org/wsywsy/dir2kneeboards) script), or use with [OpenKneeboard](https://openkneeboard.com/).

 If you set the option ```joined = True``` (default) it will generate a single .html file with all the pages in it.
 When you open it in a (modern) browser and print it to PDF, it should automatically separate pages correctly.
 This saves some time compared to printing each page separately.